 Massively popular seiyuu

-Now incredibly recognize by everyone in the seiyuu business as one of the top 10 best seiyuu, Kaji was set out to new adventures as more and more anime producers wanted him on their projects.
+Now incredibly recognized by everyone in the seiyuu business as one of the top 10 best seiyuu, Kaji was set out to new adventures as more and more anime producers wanted him on their projects.

-2014 wasn’t a bad year for him, having a lot of work in anime/OVA’s/movies, dubbing, narration and even games.
+2014 wasn’t a bad year for him, having a lot of work in anime/OVA’s/movies, dubbing, narration, and even games.
 His schedule was now, more than ever, packed.

 With 2014 came the announcement that the famous manga Kuroshitsuji was going to get a new anime season.
 Kaji returned to reprise his role as Finnian.

 Then we have a record amount of lead roles for him during this year in almost every genre possible.

 Black Bullet as Rentaro Satomi, Ao Haru Ride as Kou Mabuchi, Nanatsu no Taizai as Meliodas, Nobunaga Concerto as Nobunaga Oda, World Trigger as Osamu Mikuno, Donten ni Warau as Soramaru Kumo, Minna Atsumare!
 Falcom Gakuen as Adol Christin,

 His roles in Noragami as Yukine, Nisekoi as Shuu Maiko, Shigatsu wa kimi no Uso as Takeshi Aiza, Nobunaga The Fool as Hideyoshi Toyotomi, Barakamon as Kousuke Kanzaki, Haikyuu!! as Kenma Kozume, Diamond no Ace as Mei Narumiya, Tokyo Ghoul as Ayato Kirishima were given almost the same importance as the main characters, with Kaji delivering top tier performances.